velescore/veles-website/templates/news/en/New-Wiki-Website-Update.md

 # New Wiki and Website Update

-Today we have released into the production new Veles Website upgrade featuring brand new Wiki, News reader and full mobile support.
+Today we have released new Veles Website upgrade featuring new Wiki platform and full mobile support.

 As the project have been gradually growing it has reached the point when the information on the website wasn't properly reflecting project's current stage.
 The need for a knowledge base with tutorials on